They say…

 Diagonally opposite, and strictly speaking offsite but still of related interest, is the Grade II-listed Spread Eagle Hotel (79 High Street SW18 2PT), rebuilt by Young’s in 1898 on the site of an existing pub as a landmark large pub and hotel.
 Externally, it’s in elaborate Flemish Renaissance style with a striking glazed canopy.
 Inside, many of the lavish 1890s fittings and decorations have been preserved in a three-star heritage interior, subdivided into several rooms with much etched glass, wooden screens and imposing bar furniture.
 Still owned by Young’s, it was carefully refurbished in 2020: the upper storeys now house the pub company’s offices as well as newly reopened hotel rooms.

 Next door to the Ram Inn on the left, the building with three tall partially weatherboarded windows, now a bowling alley (no 74), was originally a fermentation room, built in 1883-84.
-The red house next to this, set a little back from the road behind a wall and gateposts, is the oldest on the site.
+The red brick house next to this, set a little back from the road behind a wall and gateposts, is the oldest on the site.
 Known as the Brewery House (no 77), it was built as a private home for the owners by bricklayer John Porter in the early 18th century and later used as brewery offices.
 Blocks of flats dating from the 2010s redevelopment stand between this and the river Wandle.

 Following Bellwether Lane between the Brewery House and the flats and bearing right takes you into a yard where the main cluster of remaining brewery buildings stands on the right.
 Parts of these date from the 1800s and 1830s, but there was extensive rebuilding in the 1880s following the fire under the direction of architect Henry Stork.